What’s Your Number?

 None whatsoever.

-There were zero cases in Collins' research where the pursuit of their craft (ranging from political movements to book authoring to musicians) was connected to a desire to achieve economic success.
+There were zero cases in Collins' research where the pursuit of their craft (ranging from political movements to book authoring to musicians) was connected to a desire or the primary goal to achieve economic success.
 Rather, the opposite was true.

 The framing of economics for every person in the study was this: 'How much do I need to make in order to be able to keep doing the work I love?'
-That is reframing the question of economics to be one where money is an enabler to do the thing you love.
-This is 'flipping the arrow of money'.
+That is, reframing the question of economics to be one where money is an enabler to do the thing you love, not the other way around.

-After over 15 years each spent building our "careers", neither of us had asked ourselves this question in this way about our work.
+After over 15 years each spent building our "careers", neither of us had asked ourselves this question about our work.
 It was often more like this: "How much MORE money can I make in order to justify continuing to do this?"

-Raising this question for the first time was about opening a door to a whole new set of experiences that would become Vienna Waits.
-When we did, we made changes like getting rid of a car lease and buying a smaller car, taking our younger kids out of before and after school care, and putting some limits on activities to be replaced with more quality family time.
-We got to a baseline we were comfortable with, and also a place that we actually wanted to be.
+Raising this question for the first time opened a door to a whole new set of experiences that would become Vienna Waits.
+When we actually faced it, we made changes like getting rid of a car lease, taking our younger kids out of child-care, and putting limits on activities to be replaced with more quality family time.
+We got to a level that would give us more runway to build something we loved, and that also turned out to be place that we actually wanted to be.

 We did this planning before Collins' book came out.
-The foresight was lucky on our part, and with his research to back it up, we can now officially recommend it as a practice.
+The foresight was lucky on our part, and now that his research backs it up, we can now officially recommend it as a practice.

 If you've never sat down to figure it out, here's how to start: